Ramo0510/alx-system_engineering-devops/README.md

-Repo contains 0x00-shell_basics dir with its files fill of scripts
+Repo contains directories with their files full of different shell scripts